-This Edward Scissorhands inspired paper craft is a fun way for your littles to recreate the magic of Edward Scissorhands without the razorblades digits (yikes!)
-You can print out our free topiary patterns, then use cookie cutters or free-draw to create your own topiary art!
+This original papercraft, inspired by Edward Scissorhands’ own unique talent, is a fun way for your littles to recreate the magic of the movie without the razorblade digits (yikes!).
+You can print out our free topiary patterns, then use cookie cutters or free-draw to create your own topiary art.
 Just add snow!

 - Construction Paper, Copy Paper or Cardstock